dlk3/node-red-contrib-alexa-verifier/README.md

 This node performs the security checks mandated by Amazon in the [Alexa Skills Kit](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html) for Alexa skills hosted as external web services.
-It confirms that the incoming request contains a valid request signature, and a recent timestamp.
+It confirms that the incoming request contains a valid request signature and a recent timestamp.

 The skill's Application ID must be checked seperately.
 Some skills requests, AudioPlayer status updates for example, do not contain an Application ID.